sergiusens/blog/content/posts/snapcraft-4.0.md

 bringing the two environments closer together.
 With these new images, there is now support for all the snap enabled architectures too.

+# Progressive Releases

+Initial *experimental* support for progressive releases has landed in Snapcraft.
+To view any existing progressive release use the `status` command, as an example:

+    $ snapcraft status candycane
+    Track     Arch    Channel    Version    Revision    Progress
+    latest    all     stable     -          -           -
+    		  candidate  -          -           -
+    		  beta       0.6        8           → 20%
+    			     10         13          → 80%
+    		  edge       ↑          ↑         -

+To perform a progressive release, use the `release` command with the with the `--progressive` option.
+After releasing, the status of the release will be shown.